SEO & Visibility

 — Mary Meeker, Digital Trends Analyst

-For local businesses, these optimizations are especially important, as described in our performance marketing guide.
+For local businesses these optimisations are extra important, as described in our performance marketing guide.

 Local service providers (restaurants, hairdressers, garages)

-• Use "near me", "in the area" and city names
+• Use “nearby”, “in the area” and city names

 • Ensure recent Google reviews